DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 \subsection use_DirectOutput_FX_AnalogToyFX_AnalogToyOnOffEffect_summary Summary

-A basic effect setting the output of a AnalogToy object to a active or inactive value, based on value property (0, not 0 or null) of the TableElementData parameter of the Trigger method.
+A basic effect setting the output of a AnalogToy object to a active or inactive value, based on value property (0, not 0) of the TableElementData parameter of the Trigger method.